bluewater18/stack-overflow-miner-404/README.md

 - Run the project to generate target folder
 - add an in.txt file with all architecture posts in the target folder
 - the analysis will be written to analysis.txt file in target folder

+# Instructions for graphs
+- Load project as for analysis
+- Graphs will be generated in target folder for:
+    - Architecture
+    - Framework
+    - Language
+    - Tags